lightscapevr/website/markdown/getting-started-quest.md

 Note that the "Oculus Link" cable offers a different way to use the Quest: tethered to the PC.
 In this mode, the rendering is done on the PC like with other tethered solutions.
-These solutions are described in the <a href="docs-getting-started.html">VR Sketch for PC</a> page.
+These solutions are described in the <a href="docs-getting-started.html">VR Sketch for PC</a> page and do not require any of the installations below.
 Like all other tethered solutions, this does not work on Mac.

 Please be aware that the Quest itself has troubles rendering very large models, because it is not as powerful as the tethered VR solutions.
 See [Rendering